 Yogyakarta’s central market, Beringharjo, is a fascinating spot and magnet for tourists visiting the city.
 This traditional market is a lively place, where thousands of people, sellers, and buyers flock daily.
 The market is one of the oldest markets in Yogyakarta.
 And had a vital role in the growth of Yogyakarta’s economy since 1758.

-Beringharjo is founded on a piece of land where banyan trees used to grow abundantly.
+Beringharjo is founded on a piece of land where banyan trees are used to grow abundantly.
 Bering or “Beringin” means Banyan Trees, while Harjo means prosperity.
 The market holds philosophical importance.
 It’s a part of Catur Tunggal, four important places that constitute Yogyakarta Sultanate.

 The other three are the Palace (Kraton), the north square, and the south square.
-There are around 6.000 merchants at this market, disperse into 2 buildings, the east and west wing.
+There are around 6.000 merchants at this market, disperse into 2 buildings, the east and west wings.
 Its art deco architecture is a mix of Javanese architecture and colonial architecture.

 While the market name is inscribed on its gate with Latin and Javanese letters.
 During the colonial era, the market was even called “Passer Op van Java”.
 And it means the most beautiful market in Java.